SU-SWS/template_warehouse/jira_templates_v2/siteimprove_template.md

 ## 1. Ask site owners to create accounts on Siteimprove

-:E-mail: Send a note to the site owners:
+📧 Send a note to the site owners:

 > As part of our site building, we now set up SiteImprove for all websites.
 This will allow you to monitor the accessibility of your site, and it will also help with things like broken links and typos.
 To learn more about Siteimprove, visit https://uit.stanford.edu/accessibility/testing/siteimprove.